populationgenomics/metamist/docs/installation.md

 ```bash
 uv run regenerate_api.py
 ```
+Run the command `npx @openapitools/openapi-generator-cli version` if you are prompted to do so.

 If you have installed openapi generator using a different method you can set the `OPENAPI_COMMAND` environment variable to configure the command to use.